Dagebüll lighthouse

 How long should I spend visiting?

-A visit typically takes about 1 to 2 hours, allowing time for exploration and photography.
+A visit typically takes around one to two hours, allowing time to explore the lighthouse and its surroundings.

 Is photography allowed?